limadan/real-state-scrapper/docs/SCOPE.md

 ### 3.3.
 Real-Time Email Notification System
 As soon as the scraper finds a new property that matches a user's saved criteria, the system will trigger an automated email.
 The email will contain a summary of the property's key details and a direct link to the original listing.
-Users can toggle notifications on or off for each of their search profiles.

 ### 3.4.
 Interactive Dashboard